ansible/ansible-documentation/docs/docsite/rst/reference_appendices/faq.rst

       no_log: True

 Though this will make the play somewhat difficult to debug.
 It is recommended that this be applied to single tasks only, once a playbook is completed.

+Starting from Ansible Core version 2.22 or newer, any plugin or module option classified as a ``secret`` and vaulted variables, will automatically be guarded on output.
+You can also use the ``register_secret`` and ``register_secrets`` filters to do the same in a template, for example: ``mypassword: '{{ register_secret("donttellanyone") }}'``.

-Note that the use of the ``no_log`` attribute does not prevent data from being shown when debugging Ansible itself through the :envvar:`ANSIBLE_DEBUG` environment variable.
+Note that these features do not prevent data from being shown when debugging Ansible itself through the :envvar:`ANSIBLE_DEBUG` environment variable.

 .. _when_to_use_brackets:
 .. _dynamic_variables: